Table of Contents

 - Detailed CV:

-It includes all the specific information of the employment, education, qualification, and experiences of the candidates.
+It includes all the specific information about the employment, education, qualifications, and experiences of the candidates.

 - Industry Review Evidence Statements:

 This is the arrangement of documents that have been sent to the chartered viewer.

 - Other Evidence:

 It involves reports, drawings, presentations, calculus documents, images, etc.